How To Take Care of Yourself And Overcome Emotional Eating

 The cycle of binging and then beating yourself up the next day is a horrible cycle to be in.
-You end up having a relationship with food that is out of control.
+You end up having an out of control relationship with food.
 And it’s a type of relationship that feeds self-hate.

 How much has binge eating and emotional eating been a part of your life?